isomerpages/isomerpages-govtech/_products-and-services/citizens/responding-to-covid-19-with-tech.md

 ### **Ask Jamie chatbot**

-Ask Jamie is a virtual assistant designed to answer queries within specific domains on Government agency websites.
+Developed by GovTech, Ask Jamie is a virtual assistant designed to answer queries within specific domains on Government agency websites.
 Launched in 2014, Ask Jamie has been implemented across 70 Government agency websites.

-Amid the Covid-19 situation, Ask Jamie has been enhanced to address queries related to the virus, which helped to reduce overall call centre volumes.
-The chatbot uses machine learning to improve accuracy of the replies, and data analytics to detect trending topics.
+Since 1 February 2020, the chatbot has been enhanced to address queries related to COVID-19, and uses machine learning to improve accuracy of the replies, and data analytics to detect trending topics.

 In addition to the Gov.sg and Ministry of Health websites, citizens are also able to access the chatbot via Facebook Messenger and Telegram:

  - [Gov.sg](www.gov.sg)